SilkCommunity/SilkyNvg/README.md

 # SilkyNvg
-NanoVectorGraphicsExceptItUsesSilkNETNowWooHoo (Thank KoziLord for the name)
+NanoVectorGraphicsExceptItUsesSilkNETNowWooHoo (Thank KoziLord for the description)